Min-Zhao/medical-rag-pipelines/README.md

 # medical-rag-pipelines
 End-to-end implementations of multiple RAG architectures for medical question answering and rare disease chatbot systems.

 ## Overview

-Rare diseases like CLA affect fewer than 200,000 people in the US, yet patients and clinicians often struggle to find accurate, up-to-date information.
+Rare diseases like CLAs affect fewer than 200,000 people in the US, yet patients and clinicians often struggle to find accurate, up-to-date information.
 This project demonstrates how LLM-powered chatbots with different RAG strategies can improve access to specialized medical knowledge.

 ### RAG Pipelines Implemented